-At the time of writing, past exam papers for the 4BIO specification are available for download from the Edexcel website at www.ool.co.uk/0014bi.
+At the time of writing, past exam papers for the old 4SC0 specification are available for download from the Edexcel website.

 You can also use these as exam practice.
 You may send up to two past papers to your tutor for marking, but only after you have successfully completed all the other assignments in your course.